Thank you for taking the time to visit. My name is Stacey and I am a very proud Army wife of a medically retired soldier.

 For me, it’s the University of Georgia!
 GO DAWGS!
 I was raised as a Georgia Bulldog and earned my MBA there as well.
 For my husband, it’s the University of Michigan.

-But he’s a Georgia fan too until the day we play the Wolverines, which happened in the 2021 Orange Bowl.
-He cheered for Georgia in case you’re wondering.
+But he’s a Georgia fan, too, until the day we play the Wolverines, which happened in the 2021 Orange Bowl.
+He cheered for Georgia, in case you’re wondering.
 His parents did not!
+I made him choose as I refused to accept any “I win either way” talk.

 Do you play sports?